-322.3 ACCESS
+322.3 MEDIA ACCESS

-Authorized media representatives shall be provided access to scenes of disasters, criminal investigations, emergencies, and other law enforcement activities as required by law.
+Authorized members of the media shall be provided access to scenes of disasters, criminal investigations, emergencies and other law enforcement activities subject to the following conditions (Penal Code § 409.5(d)):

-Access by the media is subject to the following conditions (Penal Code § 409.5(d)):
+- (a) The media representative shall produce valid press credentials that shall be prominently displayed at all times while in areas otherwise closed to the public. - (b) Media representatives may be prevented from interfering with emergency operations and criminal investigations. - 1.
+Reasonable effort should be made to provide a safe staging area for the media that is near the incident and that will not interfere with emergency or criminal investigation operations.
+All information released to the media should be coordinated through the department Public Information Officer or other designated spokesperson.

-- (a) The media representative shall produce valid press credentials that shall be prominently displayed at all times while in areas otherwise closed to the public. - (b) Media representatives may be prevented from interfering with emergency operations and criminal investigations. - Based upon available resources, reasonable effort should be made to provide a safe staging area for the media that is near the incident and that will not interfere with emergency or criminal investigation operations.
-All information released to the media should be coordinated through the PIO or other designated spokesperson. - (c) No member of this department who is under investigation shall be subjected to media visits or interviews without the consent of the involved member (Government Code § 3303(e)). - (d) Media interviews with individuals who are in custody should not be permitted without the approval of the Chief of Police and the express consent of the person in custody.
+- 2. Whenever the presence of media or other aircraft pose a threat to public or officer safety or significantly hampers incident operations, the field supervisor should consider requesting a Temporary Flight Restriction (TFR).
+All requests for a TFR should be routed through the Officer in Charge.
+The TFR request should include specific information regarding the perimeter and altitude necessary for the incident and should be requested through the appropriate control tower.
+If the control tower is not known, the Federal Aviation Administration should be contacted (14 CFR 91.137). - (c) No member of this department who is under investigation shall be subjected to media visits or interviews without the consent of the involved employee (Government Code § 3303(e)). - (d) Media interviews with individuals who are in custody should not be permitted without the approval of the Chief of Police and the express consent of the person in custody.